stigpaulsberg/Genome-4/mandatory_assignment/first_assignment.md

 9. Explain, why mapping is still an important feature for genome sequencing.

+**Genome mapping** is the placement of genes and other DNA distinctive sequences in a genomic landscape.

 10. Describe briefly different types of markers used to construct genetic maps, and mention some advantages or disadvantages.